 Generally, it takes about 5 instruction hours and 30 to 60 minutes of testing time to complete.
 However, due to unforseen circumstances class may run longer than anticipated.

-The cost for the Basic Orientation Plus® program is $82 per student for non-member companies, and $62 per student for member companies.
-MASC's BSAFE program is $50 per student.
-Each site specific costs $36 for non-member companies per student, and $28 for member companies per student.
-You can see how much the total cost will be by using the calculator on our Cost & Payment page.
+The costs for the Basic Orientation Plus® program, MASC's BSAFE program, and site-specific courses can be found on our Cost & Payment page.
 MASC accepts Visa, MasterCard, American Express, company checks, and cash.
 Payment is due at the time of registration; however, credit card information can be provided in advance by calling (910) 762-9557.

 Members pay only $62 per student for the Basic Orientation Plus® program and receive discounted rates on all other programs offered.
 In addition, members are offered the convenience of direct billing, and receive quarterly and annual student data reports.
 Members have access to additional services such as the Contractor Pre-Qualification System.
 Members are also welcome and encouraged to show their participation by displaying their company logo on our Members Wall at the training center.